rwilcox/my-learnings-docs/learning_azure.md

 You can assign users to a group, or there is Dynamic Assignment

 ## RBAC

+create role, then associate it with a group, add users to the group and boom they get the roles created roles can be scoped to tenant, management group, sub, resource group, resource

 Azure RBAC built on Resource Manager